 Stan Mason: I didn’t care.
 We had the Vonnegut royalties keeping us afloat until the ad dollars came in.
 My theory was we wanted to be literally everywhere.
 Like radio you couldn’t turn off.
 Under your feet.
 At your table.
 In the waiting room.
 On the train.
 Everywhere.
 It worked.

 But that was only half the plan.
 We sold big ads on the theory that you could see them even if they were in the gutter while you were waiting for the bus.
 We sold smaller ads on the theory that people would read this thing because it was free and always at their finger tips.
-You didn’t have to turn the page.
+You didn’t have to turn the page, you just flipped it over.
 Whatever was there that day, we put into people’s brains.
 But we had to get them to pick it up.
 That’s where Walt’s team came in.

 Walter Fine: We went after everybody.
-The pols.
+The pols on the left.
+The pols on the right.
 Celebrities.
 Athletes.
 Society people.
 The Irish.
 Everybody.
-Half my writers were literally armed Maoist revolutionaries — and I mean literally literally.
+Half my writers were literally armed Maoist revolutionaries — and I mean literally literally — like machetes and AK-47s at their desks.
 The other half were in the bag for Nixon.

 Just as an example, one of our reporters went under cover with the Weather Underground for a story.
 It turned out he was using us as cover.
 He set the bomb that blew up at NYPD headquarters in June of ’70.
-His office mate was an FBI agent undercover for COINTELPRO.
-He covered the bombing for the paper.
+At the same time, his office mate was an FBI agent undercover for COINTELPRO.
+He covered the bombing for Coffee News.
 They ate lunch together every day.
 I don’t think either of them ever knew.
 I did because it was my job to know that type of stuff.

 Ephraim Goldman, reporter, Coffee News , 1971–74: There were shouting matches every day.
 You had the flat-topped Nixon-loving flacks writing takedown pieces on Abbie Hoffman and celebrity sex gossip.
 Then you had a bunch of hippies writing communist agitprop, exposés on city financial corruption, and recaps of Mets games.